7Block Labs

 if (res === FlashbotsTransactionResolution.TransactionIncluded) console.log('Included via Protect');

-This honors the signed private-transaction requirement and avoids mempool exposure while ensuring non-zero tips per Protect guidance. (docs.flashbots.net)
+This respects the signed private-transaction requirement and keeps things off the mempool radar, all while making sure we stick to non-zero tips as per Protect guidance.
+Check out more details here.

-• Call/batch auction hooks: Hyperbolic call auctions or “uniform price” settlement within a short window neutralize ordering advantages without adding oracles. (ethglobal.com)
+• Call/batch auction hooks: These hooks are pretty clever!
+They utilize hyperbolic call auctions or something called “uniform price” settlement in a tight timeframe to level the playing field, effectively countering any ordering advantages without needing oracles. (ethglobal.com)

-• Governance runway: Uniswap Foundation’s Hook Design Lab is funding production-grade policy orchestration (KYC, MEV protection, dynamic fees) to standardize hook composition—plan upgrades against that interface. (uniswapfoundation.org)
+• Governance runway: The Uniswap Foundation’s Hook Design Lab is on a mission!
+They’re putting funds into creating production-grade policy orchestration, covering essential aspects like KYC, MEV protection, and dynamic fees to standardize how hooks come together.
+So, keep that in mind when planning any upgrades against this new interface. (uniswapfoundation.org)

 function beforeSwap(address, PoolKey calldata key, IPoolManager.SwapParams calldata params, bytes calldata)